{{flagHref}}

 F: In what way does niobium contribute to the improvement of capacitor performance?

-Q: Niobium oxide capacitors provide high energy density and rapid release of energy, leading to improved and stable device operation.
+Q: Niobium oxide capacitors provide high energy density and rapid release of energy, leading to better and stable device operation.

 F: What benefits do niobium thin films offer in semiconductors?